step-security/harden-runner/README.md

   <img src="https://step-security-images.s3.us-west-2.amazonaws.com/Final-Logo-06.png" alt="Step Security Logo" width="340">
 </p>

-# Security monitoring for the GitHub-hosted runner

-If you have a self-hosted build server (e.g. Cloud VM), you may have security monitoring implemented on it.
-When you use GitHub Actions hosted-runner, you can use `harden-runner` to add security controls and monitoring to the build server (Ubuntu VM) on which GitHub Actions runs your workflows.
-Unlike traditional monitoring for Cloud VMs, `harden-runner` insights and policy are granular per job of a workflow.

-## Prevent DNS exfiltration and exfiltration of credentials
+# Prevent Software Supply Chain Attacks

+This GitHub Action can be used to prevent software supply chain attacks.

+## Problem
+Hijacked dependencies and compromised build tools typically make outbound requests during the build process to exfiltrate data or credentials.
+This was the case in the [Codecov breach](https://www.bleepingcomputer.com/news/security/popular-codecov-code-coverage-tool-hacked-to-steal-dev-credentials/), in the [dependency confusion attacks](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610), and the recent [npm package hijacks](https://github.com/faisalman/ua-parser-js/issues/536).

+## Solution
 First-of-its-kind patent-pending technology that automatically correlates outbound traffic with each step of a workflow.

 1. Add `step-security/harden-runner` to your GitHub Actions workflow file as the first step.
-Use [StepSecurity's online tool](http://app.stepsecurity.io/) to quickly add this and fix additional security issues.

     ```yaml
     steps: